Hurricane Laura ‘will cause unsurvivable storm surge’

 Half a million have been told to leave.
 Laura and another storm, Marco, earlier hit the Caribbean, killing 24.

-Marco has already struck Louisiana, bringing strong winds and heavy rain on Monday.
+Marco has already struck Louisiana, bringing strong winds and heavy rain yesterday.

-Initially it was feared that both storms would hit Louisiana as hurricanes within 48 hours of each other – an unprecedented event – but Marco was downgraded to a tropical storm.
+Initially, it was feared that both storms would hit Louisiana as hurricanes within 48 hours of each other but Marco was downgraded to a tropical storm.

-Laura, on the other hand, has strengthened rapidly from a Category 3, gaining 70% in power in just 24 hours, to a Category 4, maximum sustained winds of 140mph (220km/h).

-“To think that there would be a wall of water over two stories high coming on shore is very difficult for most to conceive, but that is what is going to happen,” National Weather Service meteorologist Benjamin Schott told reporters, as people were urged to leave the area.